jspecify/jspecify/samples/README.md

 from
 [unspecified nullness](https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=id.xb9w6p3ilsq3).
-The rough idea is that a type with unspecified nullness means: "When this code is annotated for nullness, either the type should have `@Nullable` or it, or it shouldn't."
+The rough idea is that a type with unspecified nullness means: "When this code is annotated for nullness, either the type should have `@Nullable` on it, or it shouldn't."

 -   In a "mismatch," the type check described above would fail no matter how the